vlayer-xyz/vlayer/book/src/features/email.md

 ## Email Safety Requirements

-Not every email that is considered valid by an email server, will be considered valid by vlayer.
+Not every email that is considered valid by an email server will be considered valid by vlayer.
-Email servers use a variety of rules based on [DMARC](https://dmarc.org/), [DKIM](https://datatracker.ietf.org/doc/html/rfc6376), and [SPF](https://datatracker.ietf.org/doc/html/rfc7208) to determine if an email is valid.
+Email servers use various rules based on [DMARC](https://dmarc.org/), [DKIM](https://datatracker.ietf.org/doc/html/rfc6376), and [SPF](https://datatracker.ietf.org/doc/html/rfc7208) to determine if an email is valid.
-When creating an Email Proof, we can only use DKIM signatures to prove the authenticity of the email, so following precondition must be met:
+When creating an Email Proof, we can only use DKIM signatures to prove the authenticity of the email, so the following additional preconditions must be met:

-- The email must be signed with DKIM-Signature header.
+- The email must be signed with a DKIM-Signature header.
 - The email must be sent from a domain that has a valid DKIM record.
 - The email must have exactly one DKIM signature with a [`d`](https://datatracker.ietf.org/doc/html/rfc6376#section-3.5) tag that matches the domain of the `From` header.
-- The email must have a signed `From` header containing the single email address.
+- The email must have a signed `From` header containing a single email address.

-If the email doesn't have a DKIM signature with matching signer and sender's domain, it may indicate that the sender email server is misconfigured.
+If the email doesn't have a DKIM signature with matching signer and sender domains, it may indicate that the sender's email server is misconfigured.
-It is often the case that emails from domains registered on email providers like Gmail or outlook will have a dkim signature looking like this:
+Emails from domains registered on providers like Gmail or Outlook often have a DKIM signature that looks like this:
 ```
 DKIM-Signature: v=1; a=rsa-sha256; c=relaxed/relaxed;
         d=***.gappssmtp.com; s=20230601; dara=google.com;